 Just as they left, we shook the person’s hand again and said something like: “Thanks, Nadine.
 It means a lot that you took your time to be here today.
 We really want to make this dream a reality.
-I’m going to ask one more favor: could you please let three other people who would be interested to sign up to get in contact with us or come along today or tomorrow?
+I’m going to ask one more favor: Could you please let three other people who would be interested to get in contact with us or come along today or tomorrow?
 Looking forward to seeing you when we open up!”

-All of this let everyone know that we genuinely cared about what people told us, and as a result, we had close to 100 people walk in on our first day, with almost 75% of them signed up.
+All of this let everyone know we genuinely cared about what people told us, and as a result, we had close to 100 people walk in on our first day, with almost 75 percent of them signed up.
 They felt like part of our project, and of course, we purposely made them feel that way.

-The remaining 25% said: “We will come check it out when you open.”
+The remaining 25 percent said, “We’ll come check it out when you open.”
 In the future, we would have recruited a lot more friends and family to help out, as there were only four of us.

 By the end of day two, we had a 113 memberships and approximately $110,000 of annual revenue before our business even existed.

 In the very beginning of the article, we explained that we needed to get at least 123 members.
 We almost reached that goal during the event, but still fell short.
 In this last step, we capitalized on our new member database to surpass our goal.
 To do this, we: